sysgears/fractal-objects/typescript/README.md

 ## Concept
-A fractal object is an object that has self-similarity when being multiplied to another fractal object.
+A fractal object is an object that has self-similarity when being multiplied by another fractal object.
 The result of such multiplication is a fractal object having the same shape.

 If we run multiplication on a list of fractal objects, by